briannelsondesign/briannelsondesign.github.io/_posts/2013-08-20-building-an-octagon-poker-table-part-2-racetrack.markdown

 2. The grain of the sub-table (plywood) showing through wouldn’t be lined up with the direction of the grain of the racetrack.
 3. I _think_ I like the full wood surface on the racetrack better (instead of inset chip trays).

-Granted, the first reason is due to lack of poor planning, but I’d like to think I would have ended up with the same conclusion based on #2 and #3 above.
+Granted, the first reason is due to lack of planning, but I’d like to think I would have ended up with the same conclusion based on #2 and #3 above.

 ## Cutting the Racetrack Pieces